karlhorky/do-not-disturb-during-zoom-macos/README.md

 Automatically trigger "Do Not Disturb" mode while Zoom call is active.
 If you yourself enter do-not-disturb-mode, it should not interfere.

-So far only works on XFCE linux.
+So far only works on macOS Big Sur 11.1.

 ### Setup